nolim1t/nolim1t.github.io/_posts/2021-11-28-bitcoin-client-diversity-matters.md

 I'll also be running a bitcoin knots node for better network diversity too.
 I already have 3 bitcoin core nodes, but would like to use an alternative implementation too.

-In future, I'd also like to support the [btcd implementation](https://github.com/btcsuite/btcd) for docker containers too.
+In future, I'd also like to support the [btcd implementation](https://github.com/btcsuite/btcd) for docker containers too, however it looks like [someone has got this](https://github.com/btcsuite/btcd/pull/1465).